Mass Timber

 55 Southbank

 55 Southbank sets a new precedent for sustainable building design in Australia.
-It is the world's tallest mass timber vertical extension, utilising mass timber to achieve an increased amount of added floors and a reduce embodied carbon without compromising performance.
-Located in Melbourne’s Southbank area, its structural strategy leveraged the speed and agility CLT to reduce disruption in one of the city's busier locations.
+It is the world's tallest mass timber vertical extension, utilising mass timber to achieve an increased amount of added floors and a reduction in embodied carbon without compromising performance.
+Located in Melbourne’s Southbank area, its structural strategy leveraged the speed and agility of CLT to reduce disruption in one of the city's busier locations.

 Architect: Bates Smart